If you’re shopping for an all-day laptop with an affordable price, there’s a good chance you already came upon one of the existing Acer Swift 3s.

-In this article we’re talking about the more portable all-rounder, the Acer Swift 3 SF314-55, a 14-inch laptop with an all metal-construction, compact body, light weight, a matte IPS screen, backlit keyboard and the latest hardware specs available to date: an Intel Whiskey Lake processor and Nvidia MX150 graphics, the Max-Q variant designed for thin-and-light devices.
+In this article we’re talking about the more portable all-rounder, the Acer Swift 3 SF314-55, a 14-inch laptop with an all metal-construction, compact and lightweight body, a matte IPS screen, backlit keyboard and the latest hardware specs available to date: an Intel Whiskey Lake processor and Nvidia MX150 graphics, the Max-Q variant designed for thin-and-light devices.

 We’ve spent time with an early-production variant of this laptop, and gathered all our impressions below.
 Read on if you’re interested in where the Swift 3 SF314-55 shines, where it fails and how it compares to the competition.

 |Screen||14.0 inch, 1920 x 1080 px, IPS, non-touch, matte|